Large cell lung cancer

 lack of MOC 31 positive in most adenocarcinomas

 The subtype large cell neuroendocrine carcinoma is now grouped under the pulmonary neuroendocrine tumors since the last WHO review in 2015 5.

-Large-cell lung cancer of the lung typically presents as a large peripheral mass of solid attenuation and irregular margin.
+Large cell lung cancer is typically seen as a large peripheral mass of solid attenuation and irregular margin.
 Focal necrosis can be present.
 Other characteristics include rapid growth and early metastasis.

 Treatment and prognosis

 The histologic subtype of large cell neuroendocrine tumor has a more aggressive pattern and is associated with a poorer prognosis.